fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

 objdump -j .got -j .rela.dyn -j .rela.plt -j .plt -s a.out
 ```

+There are two types of relocations here, called `R_AARCH64_GLOB_DAT` and `R_AARCH64_JUMP_SLOT`.
+While you may encounter many more types in the wild, these are some of the most common and important ones.
+What all relocation types have in common is that they specify an ***offset*** at which to apply the relocation.

+The details of how to compute the value to plug in at that offset differ per relocation type and are sometimes rather involved.
+You can find all these specifics in the ELF specification, though for normal binary analysis tasks you don't need to know them.
+Consider the following hexdump output to help you understand these concepts and internal details.

 ### hexdump sections

 As is shown in `readelf -d a.out`, `DT_RELAENT`=0x18, that means size of one RELA reloc is 24.

+> The count of relocation entries in section `.rela.dyn` is DT_RELASZ/DT_RELAENT=192/24=8.

-Hexdump contents of the `.rela.plt`(DT_RELA) section, grouped by unit of giant-word, 3 units per line.
+Hexdump contents of the `.rela.dyn`(DT_RELA) section, grouped by unit of giant-word, 3 units per line.

-> Pay attention to the offset, it points to a `.got` entry.
+> Pay attention to the offset, compare it to the hexdump of `.got`, it points to a `.got` entry.

 ```bash
 $ rd_offset=$(objdump -hw a.out | awk '/.rela.dyn/{print "0x"$6}')